 A city of Cincinnati’s caliber must serve residents from all backgrounds equally, and the City of Cincinnati still has work to do to achieve everything its residents deserve.
 David took an informal survey via Facebook and Twitter asking for your thoughts on what issues need the most attention in 2017.
-Improving public transportation topped the list, followed closely by traffic and road safety, updating old infrastructure such as Walnut Hills viaduct, creating more affordable housing, and ensuring more parking downtown.
+Improving public transportation topped the list, followed closely by traffic and road safety, updating old infrastructure such as Western Hills viaduct, creating more affordable housing, and ensuring more parking downtown.
 David has heard you, and he am excited to work with you to reach our shared goals these next four years.

 Strong, safe communities are Cincinnati’s most valuable assets, and David is committed to continuing to support them with funding and policies designed to reduce crime and empower engaged citizens to make positive changes.